Test for Witches in Africa

 Should the accused witch live that proves beyond all doubt that they are not a witch.
 The people lead them back to the town singing songs of praise.
 However, if the person dies from the ordeal, the body is burnt, and the ashes scattered to the wind.

 African people are diverse within every 54 African countries.
 Made up of numerous tribes and people of many religious, social and ethnic groups within the geographical boundaries.
-Learn more about Africa.
+The nkasa tree test for witches and vampires is just one ritual for the test for witches in Africa.